ONSdigital/ons-schema-definitions/README.md

-# EDC Documentation
+# Survey Data Collection Documentation

-This project is a sphinx documentation setup for sharing and agreeing interfaces between different components in the EDC suite of components.
+This project is a sphinx documentation setup for sharing and agreeing interfaces between different components in the SDC suite of components.

 ## How to build